When a newborn is cluster feeding, it can seem overwhelming and even be hard.

 But take heart, mama…there is light at the end of the tunnel.

-I promise it won’t go on forever and after a while, your baby will adjust to a nursing schedule.
+I promise it won’t go on forever and after a while, your baby will adjust to a normal nursing routine.

 Here’s what you need to know about cluster feeding newborns and how to survive.